madrury/the-rising-sea/the-rising-sea.md

 This man is Alexander Grothendieck, a revolutionary Mathematician.
 His work in the 1960's and 1970's changed the course of pure mathematics research in multiple fields.

 Every mathematician knows this man's name, and are either familiar with his work, or familiar with how familiar some of their peers are with his work.

 To give some sense of both his stature, and the importance of his work, some rough analogies in other domains:

 - Algebraic Geometry: Grothendieck
 - Physics: Paul Dirac
 - Computer Science: Alonzo Church
 - Programming Languages: John McCarthy

+Each of these individuals is not the most well known figure in their fields: in mathematics, Newton and Euler are more well known, in Physics its Newton and Einstein, Computer Science has Turing, Programming Languages have K&R. But each of these people had a massive impact in their field, and are well known and deeply respected by practitioners.

-An anecdote to support the point: Grothendieck's obituary ran in the New York Times, and, eventually, the academic journal Nature.
+Another anecdote to support the point: Grothendieck's obituary ran in the New York Times, and, eventually, the academic journal Nature.
 His friend David Mumford's first attempt at an obituary was *rejected* by Nature:

 > The sad thing is that this was rejected as much too technical for their readership.
 Their editor wrote me that 'higher degree polynomials', 'infinitesimal vectors' and 'complex space' (even complex numbers) were things at least half their readership had never come across.